 This course is the summation of the laboratory skills and techniques needed by the veterinary technician.
 Additionally, application of microbiological and cytology, serology testing and semen analysis techniques utilized in veterinary practice is covered.
-This course includes a hands-on situation covering all laboratory procedures.
-RECOMMENDED ENTRY SKILLS/ KNOWLEDGE: High School diploma or GED Grade of C or better (high school or college level within the last five years) in the following courses: Biology with a lab, Chemistry with a lab, Elementary Algebra of equivalent Minimum one-year high school typing/keyboarding skills Completed VT courses with an overall GPA of 2.0.
-(Prerequisites: Grade of C or better in all required previous VT courses and general education classes).
-(3 C/2 lect, 1 lab).
+This course includes a handson situation covering all laboratory procedures.
+Attendance is required for successful completion of this course.
+To enroll in this course, all previous required courses must have been completed with an overall GPA of 2.0.
+(Prerequisites: VT 1610, VT 2230, VT 2270, VT 2820, VT 2920).